SoloFinanceHub

 My Recommendation

 If you’re a photographer, event planner, or designer — try HoneyBook.
 The 7-day trial will show you immediately whether the workflow fits.
+Pay special attention to the Smart Files and automation features — these are HoneyBook’s differentiators.

 If you’re a developer, writer, consultant, or other non-visual freelancer — skip it.
 FreshBooks or Bonsai serve your needs better at similar or lower prices.
+You’d be paying for a premium client experience that your clients may not value the way a wedding client or design client would.

 HoneyBook is excellent at what it does.
 It just doesn’t do what every freelancer needs.
+Know your audience, know your workflow, and choose accordingly.

 Frequently Asked Questions